How does Extracorporeal Photopheresis (ECP) work?

 During ECP treatment, a small amount of white blood cells (immune cells) is collected and treated with a drug that is activated with ultraviolet light

-The treated cells are then returned to the patient where they help to modify the immune response in a process called immunomodulation*
+The treated cells are then returned to the patient where they help to modify the immune response in a process called immunomodulation.
+The exact way it works is not known and continues to be investigated to be better understood

 Importantly, these effects of ECP do not stop the immune system from fighting infection

-Using ECP may also help reduce the need for immunosuppressive drug treatments, which may be preferable when treating immune disorders
+Using ECP may also help reduce the need for immunosuppressive drug treatments

 The information provided in this website should not be used as a substitute for medical advice from a healthcare professional.